apache/echarts-doc/en/option/series/scatter.md

 # series.scatter(Object)

 Scatter (bubble) diagram .
-The scatter diagram in [rectangular coordinate system](~grid) could be used to present the relation between  `x` and `y`.
+The scatter diagram in [rectangular coordinate](~grid) could be used to present the relation between  `x` and `y`.
 If there are multiple dimensions of a data item, the values of the other dimensions can be displayed as bubble diagram through [symbol](~series-scatter.symbol) with various sizes and colors.
 These can be completed by cooperating with [visualMap](~visualMap) component.

-It could be applied in [rectangular coordinate system](~grid) and [polar coordinate system](~polar) and [geographical coordinate system](~geo).
+It could be applied in [rectangular coordinate](~grid) and [polar coordinate](~polar) and [geographical coordinate](~geo).

-**Tip:** Instead of marking a large number of data points through markPoint in ECharts 2.x, the scatter on [geographical coordinate system](~geo) is suggested to achieve the same effect in ECharts 3.
+**Tip:** Instead of marking a large number of data points through markPoint in ECharts 2.x, the scatter on [geographical coordinate](~geo) is suggested to achieve the same effect in ECharts 3.
 The following example shows the distribution of air quality is with a scatter diagram on the map of China.
 What's more, the [visualMap](~visualMap) component is used to map PM2.5 to colors.

 ~[600x400](${galleryViewPath}scatter-map&edit=1&reset=1)